Gentleflow/Airclap/README.md

 [![banner](images/banner.webp)](https://www.airclap.app)
 # Airclap
-Freely share files within the local network - cross devices, minimalist, and user-friendly.
+Share any file to any device – cross systems and devices, ultra fast and easy to use.
 We hope you can enjoy life instead of wasting time on file transfers.

 ## Homepage
 [airclap.app](https://www.airclap.app)